Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 - **Hit Points at Higher Levels:** 1d8 (or 5) + your Constitution modifier per prestige level

 ##### Bonus Proficiencies
 - **Saving Throws:** Choose one from Constitution, Wisdom, or Charisma.
+If you already have this proficiency, you instead gain proficiency in one saving throw of your choice.
-- **Skills:** Religion.
-If you already have proficiency in Religion, you double your proficiency bonus when you add it to a Religion check.
-If you already do so, you can add 1d4 to any Religion check you make.
+- **Skills:** Choose one from History, Insight, or Religion.
+You gain proficiency in that skill.
+If you already have proficiency in the chosen skill, you double your proficiency bonus when you add it to a check with that skill.
+If you already do so, you can add 1d4 to any ability check you make using that skill.

 ### Angelic Weapons